Idealstack/dynamodb-sessions-dependency-free/README.md

 - Dependency-free - does not depend on any other composer packages.
 Only requires the core curl and json extensions be enabled in PHP
 - Does not require an autoloader (although will work fine with one, eg composer)
-- Supports most common AWS authentication methods (eg instance profiles, ECS task roles)
+- Supports most common AWS authentication methods (eg instance profiles, ECS task roles, .aws config files, environment variables)
-- Compatible with all PHP versions (even php5.6)
+- Compatible with all major PHP versions (even PHP 5.6, for all you luddites out there)
-- *Does not support locking* (that's just because we don't need it, a PR is welcome or raise an issue if you need it)
+- **Does not support locking** (that's just because we don't need it, a PR is welcome or raise an issue if you need it)